viktordanov/stripe-recommendations/README.md

 ```

 Notice how I'm not using any of the `CHECKOUT_SESSION_ID` stuff?
 That's because it sucks and it encourages you to implement 12 different ways to get the Stripe state.
 Ignore the siren calls.
 Have a SINGLE `syncStripeData` function.
 It will make your life easier.

-> [!NOTE]
-> While this isn't 'necessary', there's a good chance your user will make it back to your site before the webhooks do.
-It's a nasty race condition to handle.
-Eagerly calling syncStripeData will prevent any weird states you might otherwise end up in

 ### `/api/stripe` (The Webhook)